 It’s such a peaceful lake too and such pretty place to sit and let the kids play.

 Center Parcs Longleat have various places to eat but we don’t tend to eat out when were away often due to keeping the costs down.
-However we couldn’t resist a trip the pancake house!
+However, we couldn’t resist a trip to the pancake house!